Skip to main content

 Metformin interacts modestly with several drugs.
 Iodinated contrast (used in CT scans), cimetidine, certain HIV medications, and high-dose carbonic anhydrase inhibitors can change levels.
 Sulfonylureas and insulin combined with metformin raise low blood sugar risk.
 We always review your full list.

-Metformin shifts the gut microbiome, and some of its glucose-lowering benefit may come from the change.
-The downside is that the GI upset many patients feel comes from those same shifts.
+Metformin changes the gut microbiome, and some of its glucose-lowering benefit may come from that change.
+The downside is that the GI upset many patients feel comes from those same changes.
 Probiotic support and fiber-rich diets help most patients adapt.

 Yes, metformin reduces progression to type 2 diabetes by about 30% in patients with prediabetes, based on the Diabetes Prevention Program.
 Lifestyle changes (intensive diet and exercise) reduce progression by about 58%.
 The two are additive.